 An allergy may be defined as acute immunological responses that occur when encountering a known antigen.
 Allergy can either be an immediate humoral response or delayed cell-mediated response.
 Allergic reaction to a metal comes from the presence of ions following ingestion, skin or mucosal contact, or from implant corrosion processes.
 These ions, although not sensitizers, form complexes with native proteins and act as allergens causing hypersensitivity reactions.

-Sports dentistry is recent and forthcoming field in dentistry.
+Sports dentistry is a recent and forthcoming field of dentistry.
 It mostly includes the prevention and administration of athletics-related orofacial injuries and related oral diseases.
 The sports or team dentist assists athletes in the prevention, treatment, and diagnosis of oral injuries.
 The most significant aspect in preventing sports-related orofacial injuries is tiring basic protective devices such as properly-fitting helmets, mouth guards or facial guards.
 Many athletes are not well informed of the health implications of a traumatic injury to the mouth or of the potential for incurring severe orofacial injuries and head while playing.
-The dentist plays an imperative role in enlighten athletes, coaches and patients the importance of preventing orofacial injuries in sports.
+The dentist plays an imperative role in enlightening athletes, coaches, and patients the importance of preventing orofacial injuries in sports.

 The use of electronic devices, such as mobile phones and personal computers, has become increasingly widespread, thereby permitting communication on a global scale.
 Although these devices have ease communication, reports have illustrated abnormalities in the body caused due to electromagnetic waves.

 In the field of dentistry, titanium dental implants have been commonly associated with the antenna-like activity, although the underlying mechanism remains unknown.
 The treatment involves electromagnetic wave-induced movements using a gold alloy dental inlay as well as dental treatments for dizziness and joint mobility disorders caused by harmful electromagnetic waves.